mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

 Confidential Transfers
 -----------------------

-**How to use the CLI wallet to perform confidential transfers in BitShares**
+**How to use the CLI wallet to perform confidential transfers in DNA**

-This tutorial shows how to use the CLI wallet to perform confidential transfers in BitShares.
+This tutorial shows how to use the CLI wallet to perform confidential transfers in DNA.
 A confidential transfer is one that hides both the amount being sent and the parties involved in the trade.
 Confidential transfers are also referred to as blinded transfers.
 When privacy is important no account should ever be used twice, and coupled with diligent measures to backup and protect the